TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Plaintextlib/Index.rst

          siteUrl

    Data type
-         url
+         string

    Description
-         Url of the site.
+         The URL of the site.

 .. container:: table-row